Pushing the Frontier on Approximate EFX Allocations: The Property-Preserving Partial Allocation (3PA) Algorithm

-Note that the fact that $|X^1_s| = 2$ combined with \cref{prop:d} directly imply that this source $s$ of $\Ge(\X^1)$ has no critical goods in $\X^1$.
-To prove the \cref{lem:3PA-properties}, we will devise and prove a series of other lemmata.
-We start with the following lemma, which establishes that $\X^1$ satisfies \cref{prop:a,prop:b}.
+As a direct consequence of \cref{lem:3PA-properties}, since $|X^1_s| = 2$ for every source $s$ in $\Ge(\X^1)$ and \cref{prop:d} applies, no source $s$ of $\Ge(\X^1)$ has {any} critical goods in $\X^1$.
+To prove the lemma, we will devise and prove a series of other simpler lemmata.
+We start with \cref{lem-3PA-properties-ab}, which establishes that $\X^1$ satisfies \cref{prop:a,prop:b}.
 This is the most challenging part of proving \cref{lem:3PA-properties}.

 \begin{lemma} Let $\X$ be a seed allocation.
 Then the output of \,\PPA\!$(\left(v_i\right)_{i \in N}, \X)$ is a partial allocation $\X^1$ of size at most $2$ that satisfies \cref{prop:a,prop:b}. \end{lemma}